EmanuelSanchez/WiCoFS/README.md

 # WiCoFS #
 ## Wireless Control for the Flight Simulator of Google Earth##

-Contain some libraries to program the Atmega328 in C pure
+It contains some libraries and scripts to program the Atmega328 in pure C and transmit data to a script in python and thus make a virtual keyboard and virtual mouse to control the flight simulator.

+### Software Requirements ###

+Python3:
+      -PyMouse library
+      -PyKeyboard library
+      -PySerial library

 ### Aditional Information ###